r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       [ delimiter removal in cmd interpreter :@= ]
       we can use [ @ ] special char to obfuscate the syscall and then remove it at execution time..

-      The attacker sets the netastat command in a process-level environment variable called x before passing it to the final cmd.exe as standard input.
+      The attacker sets the netstat command in a process-level environment variable called x before passing it to the final cmd.exe as standard input.
 The attacker also obfuscates the string netstat in the original cmd.exe command using @ characters.
 The @ characters are later removed from the command contents stored in the environment variable x using cmd.exe’s native variable string